-Drones, or Unmanned Aerial Vehicles (UAVs), be they quadcopters or other type of flyer, will become more “intelligent” as themselves or by forming swarms, as this TED Talk by Vijay Kumar at the University of Pennsylvania shows:
+Drones, or Unmanned Aerial Vehicles (UAVs), be they quadcopters or other type of flyer, will become more “intelligent” as themselves or by forming swarms, as this TED Talk by Vijay Kumar at U. Penn shows.

 My interest in drones lies not in flying them myself live, because I’m a lousy pilot and don’t play games much anyway, but in making them follow a predetermined route and return back to the starting point – for example, surveying an object or estate, or even carrying cargo between waypoints.
 The gorgeous aerial shots you get with many drones these days are great, of course, but I’ll let others play the director, and instead concentrate on the programming.

 I recently got a Parrot AR.Drone 2.0 Elite Edition, mostly because it was the cheapest quadcopter that has an SDK, allowing you to create your own applications on top of it, or extend and customise some sample applications.
 (AR.Drone 2.0 SDK)

 I did some web searches on the programmability of the AR.Drone, and it seems that the biggest craze has faded a little bit.
 Many of the libraries for Python and Node.js are not seeing as active development as I would have thought, and groups like NodeCopter are not too active either.

 It also seems that some active members have moved on to do greater things, like Fleye, a personal flying robot – the result of work by Laurent Eschenauer and Dimitri Arendt:

 The Fleye Kickstarter campaign is still ongoing, with delivery scheduled for September 2016.